 Step 1.
 Light a candle and/or sage.
 With one of these in my hands, I bless the art series I’m working on, as well as myself, and ask my higher power (aka God, Divine Beloved, the Universe) to enter my heart and hands, to inspire my thoughts with what to add to each artwork before me.

 Step 2.
 Ask the Divine which it wants to play with next.
-Then I gaze at each of the 9 artworks I’m currently rotating between (shown below), and wait until one seems to jump out at me energetically, saying “me me, play with me”!
+Then I gaze at each of the 9 collage paintings I’m currently rotating between (shown below is my new “At Peace” series), and wait until one seems to jump out at me energetically, saying “me me, play with me”!

 Step 3.
 Take this artwork into my arms and literally hug it.
 I send love to it, and imagine love being sent right back to me through the art.
 This literally feels like I am being loved by the Universe, making my heart feel like it’s on fire.

 Step 5.
 Place my hands on the artwork (pictured above), and ask God to enter my hands and inspire my next actions.
+For a few minutes, I am completely present and still, with no thoughts.
 Then I follow WHATEVER I hear to do, even if is very simple, silly or only takes a minute.
 When that task is done, I ask again, and again and again.
-When the 20-minute buzzer sounds, I (usually) start the process all over again with Step 2 above.

 These simple 5 steps take the anxiety out of not knowing what to add next to the art.